Contents

 Education and location: who is applying

 Location is the other surprise.
-Among applicants who named their city, Cebu is the single most represented metro, ahead of Metro Manila, with Davao close behind.
+Among applicants who named their city, Cebu is the single most represented metro, narrowly ahead of Metro Manila, with Davao close behind.
 The talent has spread far beyond the capital: provincial hubs offer VAs big-city skills with a lower cost of living, which shows up in their asking salaries.

 Asked vs accepted: what offers actually close at